 Catheter Ablation

-If you’ve been diagnosed with a heart arrhythmia, you may feel like your heart is skipping a beat or fluttering in your chest.
+If you feel like your heart is skipping a beat or fluttering in your chest, it might be an irregular heartbeat.
+A problem with your heart’s rhythm is called an arrhythmia (uh-RITH-mee-uh).
 You’re not alone.
-Millions of Americans are diagnosed with heart arrhythmias.
-If medications do not help you once you have a diagnosis, your provider may suggest a catheter ablation procedure to treat your heart arrhythmia.
+Millions of Americans are diagnosed with these kinds of heart rhythms.
+If medications do not help you, your doctor may suggest a catheter ablation (KATH-i-tur ah-BLAY-shun) procedure to treat your heart arrhythmia.
+There are different types of heart arrythmias and different kinds of catheter ablation.
+Here’s what you should know.

 Catheter Ablation Treatment